What Makes Us Different

 - I proudly trade my strategy.
 I do so because it works.

 Does your coach earn his/her living from trading or training?
-Training charges are necessary for value to the material but the student also needs to have 'skin in the game'.
-A good coach should make trading the primary source of income, not training.
+The student also needs to have 'skin in the game', this making charges necessary.
+But a good coach should make trading the primary source of income, not training.

 - My main income source is trading; teaching is secondary.
 I train because I enjoy it.